Right to Work Checks

 Make copies of the documents provided and sign and date them.
-Retain copies of the documents securely in the employee’s personnel file for the duration of their employment and for at least 12 months after the employment ends or until a compliance officer confirms they can be destroyed (whichever is the longer period).
+Retain copies of the documents securely in the employee’s personnel file for the duration of their employment and for at least 2 years after the employment ends.

 In the case of a passport or other travel document, the following parts must be photocopied or scanned:

 - The document’s front cover and any page containing the holder’s personal details.
 In particular copy any page that provides details of nationality, photograph, date of birth, signature, date of expiry or biometric details.